salimcodes/Flower-Type-Classification/README.md

 3. Iris-Virginica

-#The dataset contains 150 training sets with 4 attributes (i.e. Sepal Width, Sepal Length, Petal Width, Petal Length)
+# The dataset contains 150 training sets with 4 attributes (i.e. Sepal Width, Sepal Length, Petal Width, Petal Length)

-The CBF.png file shows a graphical representation of the correlation between the features.
-The GOTVVPV.png file shows a graph of the true value versus predicted values The algorithm predicts with a 97% accuracy (F1 Score)
+_The CBF.png file shows a graphical representation of the correlation between the features_ _The GOTVVPV.png file shows a graph of the true value versus predicted values_ The algorithm predicts with a 97% accuracy (F1 Score)